JeremyJCU/cp1404practicals/prac_07/README.md

 # Practical 7

 ## Repository information:
-Practical 7 exercises on OOP2 and markup.
+Practical 7 exercises on classes, functions and file input and output.
+Various exception handling and error handling also carried out.
+Lastly markup was filled in.
+Guitars exercise took 244 minutes and project_managment took 736 minutes.
+I am not sure why we are being set full assignments for practicals.

 ### Developer information:
 Jeremy Wiseman student of CP1404 at James Cook University.